-Description: Learners will begin to explore events in a timeline getting a deeper understanding of the calendar, time, cause and effect, tenses and sequencing.
-Learners will eventually write their own historical incident and depict that that in a sequence as a puzzle

-Leading question: Can you retell history?

-Age group: 4 - 7 years

-Subjects: Social Studies (History), Numeracy and Literacy

-Total time required: ~5 hours over 5 days

-Self-guided / Supervised activity: Medium

-Resources required: Paper, Pen, Colors, Scissors and Cardboard
+Description: Learners will begin to explore events in a timeline, getting a deeper understanding of the calendar, time, cause and effect, tenses and sequencing.
+Learners will eventually write their own historical incident and depict that that in a sequence as a puzzle Leading question: Can you retell history?
+Topics/concepts covered and skills developed Calendar Timeline Sequencing and chronology Verbs and tenses Cause and effect Retelling stories Creativity and illustration skills Age group: 4 - 7 years Subjects: Social Studies (History), Numeracy and Literacy Total time required: ~5 hours over 5 days Self-guided / Supervised activity: Medium Resources required: Paper, Pen, Colors, Scissors and Cardboard